snokvist/joystick2crsf/README.md

 `space`, `a`–`z`, and `0`–`9` (case-insensitive).
 Ensure the runtime user can open `/dev/uinput` which may require root or membership in the `uinput` group.

+If gamepad devices appear slowly during boot, set `startup_delay` in the configuration (defaults to 5 seconds) to defer initial device discovery and initialization.

 Channels use CRSF scaling where 1811 is max and 172 is min.
 High-edge presses arm at 1700 and release at 1500, leaving a 200-count hysteresis.
 Low-edge presses mirror that around the CRSF
 minimum: they trigger at 283 (1811 symmetrical to 1700) and release at 483, keeping the same gap